Original-Research: Singulus Technologies AG (von NuWays AG): Hold

 dpa-AFX · Uhr

-^ Original-Research: Singulus Technologies AG - from NuWays AG 11.11.2024 / 09:01 CET/CEST Dissemination of a Research, transmitted by EQS News - a service of EQS Group AG.
+^ Original-Research: Singulus Technologies AG - from NuWays AG 14.11.2024 / 09:25 CET/CEST Dissemination of a Research, transmitted by EQS News - a service of EQS Group AG.
 The issuer is solely responsible for the content of this research.
-The result of this research does not constitute investment advice or an invitation to conclude certain stock exchange transactions. --------------------------------------------------------------------------- Classification of NuWays AG to Singulus Technologies AG Company Name: Singulus Technologies AG ISIN: DE000A1681X5 Reason for the research: Update Recommendation: Hold from: 11.11.2024 Target price: EUR 1.60 Target price on sight of: 12 months Last rating change: Analyst: Konstantin Völk Solid preliminary Q3 numbers // FY guidance revised; chg. est. Topic: Last Thursday Singulus released solid preliminary Q3 numbers with sales in line and EBIT above our estimates.
-Further, the company revised its FY sales and EBIT guidance.
-Preliminary sales increased 44% yoy to EUR 20.3m (eNuW: EUR 21m) from a low comparable base due to project postponements in H2'23 and supported by a solid order backlog.
-EBIT came in at EUR 0.7m, considerably above last year and our estimates (eNuW: EUR -1.5m; EUR -4.9m in Q3'23) thanks to a higher sales contribution from the more profitable Semiconductor Segment.
-With EUR 24.4m order intake in H1'24e (47% of total order intake), the Semiconductor segment experienced a strong demand which should have benefited gross-margins in Q3.
+The result of this research does not constitute investment advice or an invitation to conclude certain stock exchange transactions. --------------------------------------------------------------------------- Classification of NuWays AG to Singulus Technologies AG Company Name: Singulus Technologies AG ISIN: DE000A1681X5 Reason for the research: Update Recommendation: Hold from: 14.11.2024 Target price: EUR 1.60 Target price on sight of: 12 months Last rating change: Analyst: Konstantin Völk Final Q3 results out in line with prelims; chg. est. Topic: Singulus released solid Q3 numbers in line with preliminary results (published on 7 November).
+To recap: Sales increased 44% to EUR 20.3m from a low comparable base due to project postponements in FY23 and supported by a solid order backlog.
+Sales were particularly driven by the Life Science Segment with EUR 9.2m sales in Q3 (+131% yoy) and the Semiconductor segment (EUR 5.6m; +87% yoy).
+On the other hand, Solar declined by 23% to EUR 5.5m due to project postponements.
+In addition, decreasing solar module prices due to competitive pricing from China, impacts the competitiveness of European producers materially.
+EBIT came in at EUR 0.6m, considerably above last year's numbers (EUR -4.9m in Q3'23) thanks to a favorable product mix towards the more profitable Semiconductor Segment.
+Already since the start of the year, Semiconductor has shown a strong uptick in demand, contributing EUR 31.6m in order intake during 9M'24 (45% of total order intake).
 In addition, the company has several cost saving measures in place: Already in 2022 Singulus closed the Fürstenfeldbruck site, which saves the company c.
 EUR 2m in OPEX (as stated in the Q1'23 CC).
-Beyond that, Singulus is relocating parts of the assembly for thin-film solar-modules to China.
-This will not only reduce shipping costs but also save money as several components for solar modules are cheaper in China.
-Order intake increased 126% yoy to EUR 18.5m from a muted comparable base, leading to a solid order backlog of EUR 69m (vs. EUR 61m in Q3'23).
-FY guidance revised: Singulus reduced its FY24e forecast due to the delay of orders in the Solar segment, which have been incorporated in the FY sales forecast.
-The company expects now sales in the
+For instance, R&D expenses decreased to EUR 3.6m in 9M'24 (vs. EUR 4.9m in 9M'23) and general administration costs decreased to EUR 6.1m (vs. EUR 6.4m in 9M'23).
+Order intake increased 126% yoy to EUR 18.5m from a muted comparable base, leading to a solid order backlog of EUR 69m (vs. EUR 61m in Q3'23), driven by a strong demand in the Semiconductor segment.
+Although Singulus' operating business is moving in the right direction, the company is still operating subscale and needs above EUR 95m sales (eNuW) to achieve profitability for net income on a sustainable basis.
+Furthermore, Singulus has an equity deficit of EUR -44.8m and its financing structure is heavily dependent on its largest shareholder (17%) and customer CNBM.
+Although the collaboration with the Chinese partner worked out well yet, it is still a major risk which deserves consideration before investing in the stock.
+We reiterate HOLD with an unchanged PT of EUR 1.6 based on DCF.
+You can download the research here: http://www.more-ir.de/d/31305.pdf For additional information visit our website: www.nuways-ag.com/research Contact for questions: NuWays AG - Equity Research Web: www.nuways-ag.com Email: research@nuways-ag.com LinkedIn: https://www.linkedin.com/company/nuwaysag Adresse: Mittelweg 16-17, 20148 Hamburg, Germany ++++++++++ Diese Meldung ist keine Anlageberatung oder Aufforderung zum Abschluss bestimmter Börsengeschäfte.
+Offenlegung möglicher Interessenskonflikte nach § 85 WpHG beim oben analysierten Unternehmen befinden sich in der vollständigen Analyse. ++++++++++ --------------------------------------------------------------------------- The EQS Distribution Services include Regulatory Announcements, Financial/Corporate News and Press Releases.
+Archive at www.eqs-news.com --------------------------------------------------------------------------- 2030105 14.11.2024 CET/CEST °